JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 ![](DemoApp-window.png)

-## Fetching graphic device
+## Fetching graphics device

 After the window is created, we can start drawing our box.
-In Luna SDK, all graphic resources are related to one specific graphic device represented by `RHI::IDevice`, which is the virtual representation of the physical graphic device on the platform, so we need to add one property to `DemoApp` to hold this device:
+In Luna SDK, all graphics resources are related to one specific graphics device represented by `RHI::IDevice`, which is the virtual representation of the physical graphics device on the platform, so we need to add one property to `DemoApp` to hold this device:

 ```c++
 Ref<RHI::IDevice> dev;